 While an aspiring young musician of 19 in his hometown of Detroit, J.C.
 Spires experienced a powerful encounter playing with John Lee Hooker, legendary master of the deep blues.

 Sensing a kindred spirit Hooker implored J.C. to come to San Francisco and join his band.

 Many years of paying dues followed that auspicious beginning.
 Returning to Detroit Mr. Spires found love and hopeful new musical endeavors, but it wasn’t until a second cathartic move west, this time to Los Angeles, that he would find his place.
 After undertaking a period of immersion in songwriting and the study of America’s rich musical heritage, his own unique voice began to emerge.
-The ongoing creative and love struggles and breakthroughs were intertwined with addiction and eventually led to healing in recovery, and awakening to faith in
+The struggles and breakthroughs, both creative and romantic were intertwined with addiction and eventually led to healing in recovery, and awakening to faith in

 “Farewell To A Rose”

 "JC Spires is an incredible singer songwriter with a voice that will propel you into his own unique confluence of blues, rock, r&b, even classical, he's INCREDIBLE.
 His story is as inspirational as his music, a protégé of John Lee Hooker, he raised two sons, struggled with his personal demons and angels and emerged with a unique perspective on life and love and courage.
 Listen and share with as many as possible."

 Derrick Chevalier, author/Entrepenuer and CCN commentator on Sunrise Morning Show